June 19, 2018

 Following an illness, injury or surgery it’s vital to take part in a rehabilitation program.
 Rehab services are generally comprised of three components: physical therapy, occupational therapy and speech therapy.
 While physical therapy focuses on helping you regain strength and mobility, occupational therapy is key in helping you regain independence in everyday tasks known as activities of daily living (ADLs).
 ADLs include tasks like dressing, eating and bathing.

+There are many differences between occupational therapy vs physical therapy.
 Unlike physical therapy, which focuses more on restoring muscle strength, flexibility, range of motion and reducing pain, the goal of occupational therapy is to return you to the level of independence you enjoyed before your injury or illness.
 Occupational therapists will also teach you how to compensate for any challenges you may be facing, as well as how to improve your overall health and wellness.

 Some of the activities of daily living occupational therapy can help restore include: